form3tech-oss/platform-interview/README.md

 ```

 ## Task
-Imagine the following scenario.
-The company using this application is scaling and increasing number services.
+Imagine the following scenario, your company is growing quickly 🚀 and increasing the number services being deployed and configured.
-It's been noticed that the current code in `tf/main.tf` is not very easy to maintain.
+It's been noticed that the code in `tf/main.tf` is not very easy to maintain 😢.

 The team would like to work on the following problems:

-- Refactor the terraform code to make it easy to add/update/remove services
+- Improve the terraform code to make it easier to add/update/remove services.
-- Add a new environment `staging` that runs each microservice
+- Add a new environment called `staging` that runs each microservice.

 ## Candidate instructions
 1. Create a private [GitHub](https://help.github.com/en/articles/create-a-repo) repository